auth0/docs/articles/users/search.md

 When running user searches:

 * Use an immediately consistent endpoint during authentication pipeline
-* Try to use exact match searches (with the `raw` subfield) whenever possible
+* Use exact match searches (with the `raw` subfield) whenever possible
-* Avoid existence queries (for example, "give me all users with a property regardless of its value")
-* Avoid full text search or partial searches
-* Avoid polling the search APIs
-* Avoid using large metadata field (try to keep metadata fields to 2 KB or less)
 * Use a well-known schema for metadata:
   * Use consistent data types for properties
   * Avoid dynamic property names
   * Avoid large schema sizes and deep structures
   * Avoid storing data you do not need for authentication and authorization purposes

+Avoid:

+* Existence queries (for example, "give me all users with a property regardless of its value")
+* Full text search or partial searches
+* Polling the search APIs
+* Using large metadata field (try to keep metadata fields to 2 KB or less)

 ## Users